pingcap/docs-cn/sql/transaction.md

 This statement is used to roll back the current transaction and cancels all the updates between `BEGIN` and `COMMIT`.

-## Explicit and Implicit Transaction
+## Explicit and implicit transaction

 TiDB supports explicit transactions (`BEGIN/COMMIT`) and implicit transactions (`SET autocommit = 1`).